921kiyo/3d-dl/data/Readme.txt

 final_images: The final training data, merges each object pose with a ranomd resized background

 Each folder (apart from objects) should contain only the images specified, as the algorithm is carried out on every image in the folder.

+A compressed file is present in this folder which contains currently~900 background images.
+This should be enough for now and will be expanded later.
+If you want to render images, extract the images on your local machine into the background_images folder.